michalgrzegor/cms-blog-typescript/README.md

 # CMS blog

-### Blog website and application for managing content written in vanilla Javascript
+### Blog website and application for managing content written in Typescript

 ![Logo](work_2.png)